 Permitted Development essentially allows someone to make alterations and additions to their buildings without needing Planning Permission.
-A set of criteria and typical alterations is considered being ‘pre-approved’ by planning.
+A set of criteria and some typical alterations are considered as being ‘pre-approved’ by planning.
 Typically this includes minor porches, satellite dishes, flues, certain rooflights etc. However, crucially, some fairly significant extensions and changes of use (For example some agricultural barns can be changed to a dwelling under Class Q of the Permitted Development Order) also fall under the Permitted Development (PD) criteria.

 There is an extended array of diagrams and information on the Planning Portal website that go into these further and more accurately than this overview.
-The most useful document, albeit fairly cumbersome to read, is the technical guidance document that goes into more detail on each of the main criteria.
+The most useful document for homeowner alterations, albeit fairly cumbersome to read, is the technical guidance document that goes into more detail on each of the main criteria.

 Generally speaking a modest single storey rear (not projecting out to the side) extension below 4m in total height and 2.5m at the eaves is likely to be considered PD, and can be built without full planning permission.
 It should be built from similar materials to the main house.
 There are some other limiting criteria but usually a rear extension of this sort can be achieved under PD.

 A basic loft conversion can also fall under PD provided you meet the qualifying criteria and are not a ‘designated’ building or land (Listed, Conservation Area plus others etc).

 TSA Ltd always recommends seeking a Certificate of Lawful Use from the council for anything that is larger than a basic porch.
-It can take as long as applying for Planning Permission, but the council can only comment on if it meets the PD criteria, not other factors that usually influence a Planning application decision such as appearance, scale, overlooking etc. The Certificate of Lawful Use essentially is a piece of paper stating that the project does not need planning permission and is within the PD criteria.
-It is a good document to have should any issues arise, and solicitors will ask for one when you come to sell up.
+It can take as long as applying for Planning Permission, but the council can only comment on if it meets the PD criteria or not, and not other factors that usually influence a Planning application decision such as appearance, scale, overlooking etc. The Certificate of Lawful Use essentially is a piece of paper stating that the project does not need planning permission and is within the PD criteria.
+It is a good risk-reducing document to have should any issues arise, and solicitors will ask for one when you come to sell up.

-Permitted Development rights can be removed by the council using special powers called an ‘Article 4 Direction’ (typically to limit HMO conversions or through previous planning applications to limit further extensions) and PD is significantly reduced or removed if you live on/in ‘Designated Land’ (National Parks, World Heritage Sites etc), a Conservation Area or in a Listed Building.
+Permitted Development rights can be removed by the council using special powers called an ‘Article 4 Direction’ (typically to limit HMO conversions, changes of windows etc or through previous planning applications to limit further extensions) and PD is significantly reduced or removed if you live on/in ‘Designated Land’ (National Parks, World Heritage Sites etc), a Conservation Area or in a Listed Building.
 A Conservation Area to have the full weight it deserves however needs an Article 4 Direction to prevent people changing windows to PVC and taking down low boundary walls etc. otherwise some of these can be done still while within a Conservation Area, but do check (and consider the wider visual impact) before carrying out any such work.